| Hybridizing: Plant propagation has two general types: sexual, and asexual or

 rooted.
 Needless to say, this method is not for the general home gardener, though some "kitchen tissue

+culture" is being done (see reference article).
 For further information on propagation and hybridizing rhododendrons and azaleas consult the

 following resources: